Meet

 Krisan Marotta

-Trusted by 50,000+ listeners / year in 150+ countries.
+- Wednesday in the Word is trusted by 50,000+ listeners / year in 150+ countries since 2011.

-Clear, verse-by-verse teaching that shows you how to figure out and understand what Scripture means.
+- Clear, verse-by-verse teaching that shows you how to figure out and understand what Scripture means.

 Krisan Marotta is the creator of the Wednesday in the Word podcast, and a passionate advocate for Bible study, who has dedicated over four decades to understanding and teaching Scripture.